clolsonus/covid-19/README.md

 ## July 1, 2020

 The 28 day fit shows USA death rates starting to rise, but the 35 day fit still shows a slight decline.
+The USA 140k mark comes into view near July 22.
 We are on the cusp of going the wrong way with deaths/day I believe.
 Mexico will pass France in total deaths in 2 days and Italy in 8 days.

 ![poly](figures/20200701.png?raw=true "1 July, 2020")